 Johnston: Where Residents And Reviewers Find Excellent Quality of LifeMassive new park, retail renaissance and kite festival are highlights of NW suburb of Des Moines

-We are always humbled when researchers site our low cost of living, strong home values, safe neighborhoods, 36-mile trail system, award-winning schools and wonderful quality of life.
+We are always humbled when researchers cite our low cost of living, strong home values, safe neighborhoods, 36-mile trail system, award-winning schools and wonderful quality of life.

 Terra Lake Video

 Just down the road, a retail renaissance is forming.
 In 2013, the city council approved plans for the redevelopment of the Merle Hay Road Gateway Area.
 The vote set the stage for a dramatic transformation to the front door of our city.

 Just off Interstate 35/80 on Merle Hay Road, residents and visitors could one day kayak to their favorite restaurant, pop into a new hotel with an ecological theme, or spend time at a destination community park with unique elements such as a skate park, BMX track, dog park, and trailhead.

 The master plan expands recreation and tourism with the addition of canoe and kayak launches along Beaver Creek for more opportunities to get on the water.
 A planned outdoor recreation retailer could even use portions of the creek to test equipment and provide training for those interested in water sports on the creek or nearby Saylorville Lake.
 It is a development that will truly be a destination, not just for residents but for our visitors and friends.

 So, what's attracting developers to Johnston?
 It no doubt has to do with the quality of life our residents enjoy.
 A 2015 community survey showed 90% of residents are satisfied or very satisfied with the quality of life here.
 That's 11% above the national average.

 That survey shows we rank above the national average in 37 of 45 areas, including quality of city services, feelings of safety, cleanliness of city streets, the value of city services, quality of fire and police protection, and overall image of the city.